The RISC OS GUI

 All menus have titles and can be dragged, including submenus:

-In the screenshot above, I have dragged each menu after opening it.
-All window dragging – and resizing – is live in RISC OS, including dragging menus.
-Left-click on a standard terminal menu item closes the menu as normal, but right-click issues the menu command and leaves the menu open for further commands; this is useful for ticking multiple items.
+In the screenshot above, each menu has been dragged after it was opened.
+All window dragging and resizing is live in RISC OS, including dragging menus.
+Left-click on a standard terminal menu item closes the menu as normal, but right-click issues the menu command and leaves the menus open for further commands; this is useful for ticking multiple items or reverting changes.

-Perhaps RISC OS’s most notable interface paradigm is the treatment of terminal menu items.
+Perhaps RISC OS’s most notable interface paradigm is the treatment of terminal (leaf node) menu items.
 Most graphical interfaces have only two types: commands and boolean properties.
 Windows and EIKON also feature radio-button menu item groups.
 RISC OS goes much, much further!
-RISC OS blends dialog boxes directly into the menu system: many dialog boxes are present simply as menu items or submenus.
+RISC OS blends dialog boxes directly into the menu system: many dialog boxes are presented simply as menu items or submenus.
 This saves on mouse clicks and allows the user to rapidly and effortlessly find the dialog they need.
-There are several distinct behaviour modes:
+There are several distinct behaviour modes, as detailed below.

 Custom menu items allow the user to provide a custom value in a list, such as a custom font size or line width, without needing a separate dialog box.